-- Create a new ticket for the resource. - Create a new customer who is related to the resource. - Update some resource data. - The available resource activities depend on the resource type and the individual configuration of your CM system.
-You can only perform resource activities if you have the required permissions to perform activities for this resource type.
+- Create a new ticket for the resource.

+- Create a new customer who is related to the resource.

+- Update some resource data.

 E.1.4.6 Making Resources Unavailable

 If a resource should not be used in the CM system anymore, you have two options to handle this situation: